OpenMatch/ANCE-Tele/README.md

   "positive_ctxs": [xxx, ...],
 }
 ```
 P.S. "positive_ctxs" is a positive passage list.
-When the list is empty, this means [DPR](https://arxiv.org/pdf/2004.04906.pdf) did not provide the oracle relevant passage for the query.
-Not empty means that the relevant passage info has been provided, including psg_id, title, text, etc.
+When the list is empty, this means [DPR](https://arxiv.org/pdf/2004.04906.pdf) did not provide the oracle relevant passage for the training query.
+In this case, we use the passages containing the answer mined by ANCE-Tele as the "positive" passages during training.